hershd23/hershd23/README.md

 I presently work at **Flipkart in their Cloud Team**.
 My team's work focuses around providing Infrastructure as a Service to the rest of the teams at Flipkart.

-- 🔭 Apart from my day job I’m currently focussing on Federated Learning, Privacy Preserving Machine Learning and Football Analytics.
+- 🔭 Apart from my day job I’m currently focussing on Service Mesh Management, Privacy Preserving Machine Learning and Football Analytics.
 - 🌱 I’m currently learning a lot about how to create reliable systems and deploying Machine Learning models
 - 👯 I’m looking to collaborate on any PPML or Football Analytics based ideas
+- I currently contributing to the [Meshery](https://github.com/meshery/meshery) and [meshery-smp-action](https://github.com/layer5io/meshery-smp-action) projects.
+Hit me up on Layer5 slack if you wish to talk about these projects

 <!--
 **hershd23/hershd23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.